thingsboard/thingsboard.github.io/_includes/templates/edge/install/ubuntu-configure-edge.md

 {: .copy-code}

 {% capture local-deployment %}
-If ThingsBoard Edge is going to be running on the same machine where ThingsBoard **Professional Edition/Community Edition** server is running you'll need to update additional configuration parameters to avoid port collision.
+If ThingsBoard Edge is going to be running on the same machine where **{{appPrefix}}** server is running you'll need to update additional configuration parameters to avoid port collision.

 Please uncomment next parameters in ThingsBoard Edge configuration file (**/etc/tb-edge/conf/tb-edge.conf**):
 <br>**export HTTP_BIND_PORT=18080**